preetsb/SQL-Project_Mar25/README.md

 ## Results
-Looks to be some sort of Amazon-type store that sells a lot of things, or maybe it's just Canadian Tire.
+Looks to be some sort of Amazon-type store that sells a lot of things online.

-CUSTOMER BEHAVIOUR?

 I did notice that the top unique visitors by country did not match the top revenue earners which was intriguing and something I would explore more.
 The vast majority of the revenue is from the USA and they really like their custom decals.

 ## Challenges